-With St. Patrick’s Day, St. Joseph’s Day and Super Sunday all in one month, March means more parades in New Orleans.
-If you’ve come to the Big Easy hoping to catch a few beads and some insight into our unique culture, you won’t be disappointed.
-Here are a few activities taking place not far from the Hotel Provincial.
-Check them out then make your hotel reservations.
+Mardi Gras 2023 may be in the history books but, with St. Patrick’s Day, St. Joseph’s Day and Super Sunday all in March, you can still catch a few beads and some insight into our unique culture.
+Here's what's happening just a hop, skip and a buck jump from the Hotel Provincial.
+Check it out and then make your hotel reservations.

-The Irish Channel Parade begins at the corner of Napoleon and Tchoupitoulas streets around 1:30 p.m., after the St. Patrick’s Day mass at St. Mary’s Assumption Church.
+The Irish Channel Parade begins around 1 p.m.
 Throws from the Irish Channel St. Patrick’s Day Committee, organized in 1947, include all the fixings for an Irish stew.
-See the new parade route here.
+See route and learn more.